 Help nature thrive wherever you are

-Through In The Zone you will be outside getting your hands dirty creating native habitat for wildlife.
-You will create a garden, big or small, by planting native plants and reconnecting gardens and green spaces to the natural landscape.
+Get your hands dirty creating native habitat for wildlife through In the Zone.
+Transform your home or an area of campus, big or small, by planting native plants and reconnecting gardens and green spaces to the natural landscape.

-Planting native plants will help reverse biodiversity loss
+Native plants help reverse biodiversity loss

 - Grow healthy natural habitat for native species

 - Record the impact you make on biodiversity